Buddy Cage: Musical career

 The New Riders of the Purple Sage, led by John Dawson, but without Buddy Cage or David Nelson, had continued touring and recording albums from 1982 until Dawson's retirement from the music business in 1997.
 In 2005, Cage and Nelson re-formed the New Riders of the Purple Sage.
 The impetus came from sessions Cage did with Stir Fried.
 They released three albums — Wanted: Live at Turkey Trot, Where I Come From, and 17 Pine Avenue.
 Cage also worked as a session musician with other artists, including collaborations with Boris Garcia, George Hamilton IV, and Richard Buckner.

-In 2005 Cage participated in the three-date "Steelin' and Slidin' Festival" in the Netherlands with Derek Trucks, Sonny Landreth, Dan Tyack, Johan Jansen and Rene van Barneveld.
+In 2005, Cage participated in the three-date "Steelin' and Slidin' Festival" in the Netherlands with Derek Trucks, Sonny Landreth, Dan Tyack, Johan Jansen, and Rene van Barneveld.

-Buddy Cage died from multiple myeloma at the age of 73 on February 5, 2020.
+Cage died from multiple myeloma at the age of 73 on February 5, 2020.